The group structure of elliptic curves over Z/NZ: Introduction

 \section{Introduction}

-Elliptic curves have been providing number theory with a fertile field of intense research for the last century, from theoretic \cite{Mordell, Merel, Wiles, Modularity}, algorithmic \cite{Schoof, BosmaFact} and applied \cite{Miller, Koblitz, ECDSA, Shparlinski} sides.
+Elliptic curves have been providing number theory with a fertile field of intense research for the last century, from theoretic \cite{Mordell,Merel,Wiles,Modularity}, algorithmic \cite{Schoof,BosmaFact} and applied \cite{Miller,Koblitz,ECDSA,Shparlinski} sides.
 In their basic definition, these objects consist of non-singular plane projective cubics, defined as the zero-set of a Weierstrass polynomial over a given base field.
-It is well-known that these curves are actually abelian varieties with the chord-tangent sum \cite{Silverman, Husemoller, Washington}.
-The study of the group structure arisen from this operation has attracted a huge attention and its grasp has proven to be remarkably challenging.
-Beyond its indisputable algebraic interest, the security of cryptographic protocols based on these curves relies in the nature of their addition operation, hence the investigation of these groups has received impetus in the last decades.
+It is well-known that these curves are actually abelian varieties with the chord-tangent sum \cite{Silverman,Husemoller,Washington}.
+The study of the group structure arising from this operation has attracted huge attention and its grasp has proven to be remarkably challenging.
+Beyond its indisputable algebraic interest, the security of cryptographic protocols based on these curves relies upon the nature of their addition operation, hence the investigation of these groups has received impetus in the last decades.

-When the underlying field is finite, any group that may be realized as point group of an elliptic curve is known \cite{Ruck, Voloch}.
+When the underlying field is finite, any group that may be realized as the point group of an elliptic curve is known \cite{Ruck,Voloch}.
 Nevertheless, both their distribution \cite{BPS} and their efficient explicit description \cite{GrpGenerators} are lines of open research.
 We refer to \cite{GrpSurvey} for an overview of the known classification of groups arising from curves with a Weierstrass model.

-Elliptic curves may also be defined over rings, among which $\Z/N\Z$ is a significant instance both from a theoretical perspective \cite{ECNTA} and for cryptographic applications \cite{LenstraFact}.
+Elliptic curves may also be defined over rings, among which $\Z/N\Z$ is a significant instance both from a theoretical perspective \cite{ECNTA} and for cryptographic applications \cite{LenstraFact,CryptoZNZ}.
 In this paper, we are mainly interested in their algebraic, especially groupal, properties: we classify all the possible groups arising from elliptic curves over any residue ring $\Z/N\Z$ in terms of their projected components modulo the prime divisors of $N$.
 More precisely, if $p$ is a prime integer and $\v_p(N)$ is the $p$-adic valuation of $N$, the Chinese Reminder Theorem provides a group isomorphism

-whose components are known \cite{ECNTA, Washington} to split as
+whose components are known \cite{ECNTA,Washington} to split as

 The subgroup at infinity $H$, given by the kernel of the canonical projection, is known to be a $p$-group, since $|H| = p^{\v_p(N)-1}$ \cite{ECNTA}.
-However, two problems remained open: determining the structure of this group, and outlining its behavior in the anomalous case.
+However, the structure of this group was only recently determined in terms of $0$-layers of elliptic loops \cite{ELoops}.